gpoore/pythontex/README.rst

 Current status
 --------------

-The 0.10beta release will become the first full release with only minor tweaks by the end of January, unless major bugs are discovered.
+The 0.10beta series will become the first full release with only minor tweaks by the end of January, unless major bugs are discovered.
 As soon as the full release is out, PythonTeX will be submitted to CTAN.